MatOpt/srPCP_code/README.md

 * To replicate the result in the `Figure 1` in the paper, please run `scripts/run_fig1.m`.
 * To replicate the result in the `Figure 2` in the paper, please run `scripts/run_fig2.m`.

-Note: We re-implemented the code of ADMM for solving srPCP problem, i.e., `root_pcp.m` in `scripts/root_pcp_code/` directory, based on the following paper:
+Note: We re-implemented the code of ADMM for solving the srPCP problem, i.e., `root_pcp.m` in `scripts/root_pcp_code/` directory, based on the following paper:

 > Zhang J, Yan J, Wright J (2021) Square Root Principal Component Pursuit: Tuning-Free Noisy Robust Matrix Recovery. *Advances in Neural Information Processing Systems 34*: 29464–29475.